Kyoto

 The run between Tokyo and the Kansai region is the busiest in Japan.
 Buses use the Tomei or Chuo Expressway from Tokyo to Nagoya and then the Meishin Expressway to Kyoto.
 Trips take between 7 and 9 hours depending on the route and stops.

 Fierce competition between operators in recent years has led to buses offering better amenities and lower prices.
 Part of this strategy is the adoption of dynamic pricing on many bus routes.
-This generally means that daytime trips, weekday trips, tickets bought in advance and buses carrying more passengers are cheaper, while night trips, weekend/holiday trips, walk-up fares and buses with fewer (and more comfortable) seats will be more expensive.
+This generally means that daytime trips, weekday trips, tickets bought in advance and buses carrying more passengers are affordableer, while night trips, weekend/holiday trips, walk-up fares and buses with fewer (and more comfortable) seats will be more expensive.

-As a rule of thumb, fares for a weekday trip between Tokyo and Kyoto go for around ¥6000-6000 per person during the daytime, and around ¥7000-8000 per person for overnight trips.
+As a rule of thumb, fares for a weekday trip between Tokyo and Kyoto go for around ¥11000-6000 per person during the daytime, and around ¥13000-8000 per person for overnight trips.
 Children usually pay half the adult fare.

 Two of the major bus operators between Tokyo and Kyoto are Willer Express and JR Bus.
 Tickets for all carriers can generally be purchased at major departure points, and can also be purchased (with some Japanese language help) at kiosks inside convenience stores.